Guemil/CreaGuemil/README.md

 # Crea Guemil

-Crea Guemil is a drawing application based on the Unity game engine, which allows youngsters to become familiar with visual information related to risk and emergency situations.
+**Crea**Guemil is a drawing application based on the Unity game engine, which allows youngsters to get acquainted with visual information related to risk and emergency situations

-Crea Guemil was developed by [Fernando Gajardo](https://github.com/fjgajardo).
+**Crea**Guemil was developed by [Fernando Gajardo](https://github.com/fjgajardo).

 - - - - - - - -